This post may contain affiliate links. See our disclosure policy.

 - 1/2 tablespoon ground black pepper

 - 2 teaspoons garlic powder

 - 1 teaspoon dried oregano

 - 1 teaspoon crushed red pepper flakes (Optional if you like it hot)

 - Mix all ingredients together until well combined.

 - Store in an airtight container in a cool, dark place.

-- This recipe makes 1/2 cup of mix.
-Add 2 Tbsp of mix per 1 lb of ground beef.
+- This recipe makes approximately ½ cup of mix.
+Add 3 tablespoons of mix per 1 pound of ground beef.

-- Brown 1 lb ground beef in a skillet.
+- Brown 1 pound ground beef in a skillet.
 Drain excess fat.
-Stir in 2 Tbsp of Homemade Taco Seasoning Mix and 2/3 cup water to beef.
+Stir in 3 tablespoons of Homemade Taco Seasoning Mix and 2/3 cup water to beef.
 Simmer for 5 minutes.
 Serve in a taco shell and top with lettuce, cheese, tomatoes, and any other of your favorite taco toppings!

 We want to hear from you!
 Please leave a review.